4d/docs/website/translated_docs/fr/Admin/webAdmin.md

 ## Authentication and Session

-- When a web management page is accessed by entering a URL and without prior identification, an authentication is required.
+- Lorsqu'on accède à une page de gestion web en entrant une URL et sans identification préalable, une authentification est nécessaire.
 The user must enter the [access key](#access-key) in an authentication dialog box.
 If the access key was not defined in the `WebAdmin` settings, no access via URL is possible.

 - When a web management page is accessed directly from a 4D or 4D Server menu item (such as **Records > Data Explorer** or **Window > Data Explorer** (4D Server)), access is granted without authentication, the user is automatically authenticated.